 After linking Aadhaar, you will have to fill out a mandate and consent form in the bank.
 In this form, you give permission to the bank that your account can be used for DBT.
 The bank links your account to the NPCI (National Payments Corporation of India) mapper, which allows DBT payments to be made to your account. - Step 3: Register for the scheme

 Once your account is linked for DBT, the bank sends you a confirmation via message or email.
-My friend received the message that his account was linked within 10-15 days, and asked him to set an alert on his mobile.

 How to check Direct Benefit Transfer (DBT) linked account?